manuelpuchta/manuelpuchta.de/content/cv.md

 In the future, this platform will be used to test how procedural communication in civil proceedings can be carried out via a uniform federal platform.

-Further initial information on this project can be found on the DigitalService blog: [First steps for a communication platform ](https://digitalservice.bund.de/blog/erste-schritte-fuer-eine-kommunikationsplattform-fuer-zivilgerichtliche-online-verfahren) (currently only available in German).
+Further initial information on this project can be found on the DigitalService blog: [First steps for a communication platform ](https://digitalservice.bund.de/blog/erste-schritte-fuer-eine-kommunikationsplattform-fuer-zivilgerichtliche-online-verfahren).

 ---